 AWS, or Amazon Web Services, has come a long way since the day it was born in 2006.
-Back then, they only had what they referred to as the four foundational services—Compute, Storage, Networking, Database.
+Back then, they only had what they referred to as the four foundational services—Compute, Storage, Networking, and Database.
 The company has since added numerous other services, but these four are still the most essential, providing your AWS account with the fundamentals needed to scale up to meet your needs.
-Here’s a quick overview of the four foundational services that AWS provides.
+Here’s a quick overview of the four foundational services of AWS.

 What is AWS Web Services?